 Following graduation from Utah Valley, I worked for a year (2010-2011) at the USGS Utah Water Science Center as a Hydrologic Technician.
 In addition to working with alot of great people, I traipsed all over Utah measuring discharge in various streams and rivers to build rating curves so that real time stream discharge data was accurate and up to date.
 Wind, Rain, or Sunshine.

 In 2011, I moved to Reno and began my M.S. with Dr. Jim Faulds.
 The focus of my thesis was detailed geologic mapping to provide insight into the structural controls of a blind geothermal system on the Pyramid Lake Piaute Tribe Reservation in western Nevada.
 I finished my M.S. in the summer of 2013.
-I began work on my PhD with Sean Long in late summer 2013.
-So far I have spent two field seasons in Bolivia, focusing on Andean and pre-Andean deformation.
+My PhD work (2013-2019) was advised by Sean Long.